Delhi to Kathmandu Discovery

 Day 9: Varanasi to Lumbini

-We’ll take a scenic transfer to Nepal today!
+We’ll take a scenic transfer to Nepal today, this is a longer travelling day today and it could take up to 12 hours to reach Lumbini.
 Once we’ve arrived, we’ll head to our Lumbini accommodation to recharge after the journey.

 Day 10: Chitwan National Park Communities